![]() |

 messageChannel.send(message);

-Metadata Store
+}Metadata Store

-Another problem can arise if you work with read-only remote sources, like FTP where you need to monitor new files and you have no ability to move them to the archive folder or remove.
-In order to track the processed files, Spring Integration uses Metadata (essentially key value pairs, file name and timestamp) and MetadataStore.
-Out-of-the-box Spring Integration provides the following implementations of that: property based, Redis, Mongo, Zookeeper and Gemfire.
-Spring 5.0 will support JDBC metadata store.
-It may play better with hybris, but it seems it will take time while SAP upgrades the product to the new Spring version.
-With the current version, we can make a custom implementation based on hybris persistence layer.
-For that we need two things:
+Another problem can arise if you work with read-only remote sources, like FTP, where you need to monitor new files and have no ability to move them to an archive folder or remove them.
+In order to track processed files, Spring Integration uses metadata — essentially key-value pairs, such as file name and timestamp — and a MetadataStore.
+Out of the box, Spring Integration provides the following implementations: property-based, Redis, Mongo, ZooKeeper, and GemFire.
+Spring 5.0 will support a JDBC metadata store.
+It may work better with Hybris, but it seems it will take time before SAP upgrades the product to the new Spring version.
+With the current version, we can make a custom implementation based on the Hybris persistence layer.

-• define new type in items.xml
+- Define a new type in

 <itemtype code="HybrisMetadata" generate="true" autocreate="true">